RustyStriker/bevy_physimple/README.md

 Bevy_physimple is a collision detection(and solver) plugin for the bevy game engine.

+## Current state

+I keep updating it wwith every bevy update, and  will probably continue to do so for as long as I can spare the time for it(which is for quite some time currently), but I shifted focus to making/trying to make games in my free time, so the big stuff I need/want to do will have to wait for now.

 ## Why?

 Because I love physics and I love programming, so what is better?
 Physics programming!